 NYEWASCO has a well-defined strategic direction that is encapsulated in her vision and mission statements.
 The vision statement paints clearly the desired future state of NYEWASCO while mission statement articulates the purpose or what NYEWASCO wants to do.

-Background of Nyeri Water and Sewerage Company
+Background of Nyeri Water and Sanitation Company

 - The company’s broad mandate is to provide water and sewerage services to the residents of the Nyeri Town Sub -County and its environs.